soccerlewis17/BlackJack/README.md

 ☐ ***Next Steps:***

-In the future, I'd like to tinker with adding the following features.
+In the future, I'd like to tinker with the following features.
   - Ability to bet from a starting balance
   - Double down and split buttons
   - Add more styling to feel like a real table